captn3m0/codechef/_problems/hard/GST.md

 The first line contains a single integer T (about 20) indicating the number of test cases to follow.

 Each test case begins with two integers N and M where N is the number of nodes and M is the number of edges.
 The following M lines describe the edges, one per line.
-Each line contains three values u, v, f where 1 <= u, v <= n are the endpoints of the edge and f is a rational number between 0 and 1 (inclusive).
+Each line contains three values u, v, f where 1 &lt;= u, v &lt;= n are the endpoints of the edge and f is a rational number between 0 and 1 (inclusive).
 This rational number is the value of the edge in the proposed GST.

 The rational numbers are always presented as n/d (even if d=1) where both n and d are non-negative and have no common factors.

 The input graphs have no parallel edges or loops and are, of course, undirected.
 Consecutive cases will be separated by a blank line (including a blank line preceding the first case).

-Bounds: 1 <= N <= 50, 1 <= M <= 100, and no denominator of any fraction in the input exceeds 30.
+Bounds: 1 &lt;= N &lt;= 50, 1 &lt;= M &lt;= 100, and no denominator of any fraction in the input exceeds 30.

 ### Output: